coderanger/coderanger.net/content/training.md

 # Training

 I offer intensive, hands-on Chef training, tailored to your needs and goals.
-Classes can be on-site for the convince of the students, or we can find a central location for your distributed team.
+Classes can be on-site for the convenience of the students, or we can find a central location for your distributed team.
 While every class is a little different, sessions are generally one-to-two days and cover some combination of: